swerizwan/verhmm/README.md

 1. Download Blender from the link '' and put it in the Blender folder in the root directory.
 2. Download the pre-trained model and put it in the pre-trained folder in the root directory.
-3. Run the demo by python run_demo.py --wav_path "input_voice/happy.mp3"
+3. Run the demo by python run_demo.py --input_voice "input_voice/happy.mp3"